Jobs to do in the garden in February — what to start planting and preparing

 5. Plant up a colourful winter container

-Gardener Sarah Raven loves to plant the perennial wallflower 'Erysimum 'Winter Orchid' in February.
-'It’s perfect for growing in Spring containers, renowned for flowering from Spring right through the summer and often one of the first plants to come into full bloom,' she says.
-The heavily-scented flowers emerge as a coppery orange, turning to purple as they age.
+Gardener Sarah Raven loves to plant the perennial wallflower Erysimum 'Winter Orchid' in February.
+'It’s perfect for growing in spring containers, renowned for flowering from spring right through the summer, and often one of the first plants to come into full bloom,' she says.
+The heavily-scented flowers emerge as a coppery orange, turning purple as they age.

 6. Add sparkle to a winter garden

-To bring sparkle to our gardens in chilly winter months one of our favourites is Cyclamen Coum.
-These tiny plants with mottled silver and green kidney-shaped leaves and pink flowers are on the same small but perfectly-formed scale as their bedfellows – snowdrops.
+To bring sparkle to our gardens during the chilly winter months, one of our favourites is Cyclamen coum.
+These tiny plants, with mottled silver and green kidney-shaped leaves and pink flowers, are on the same small but perfectly-formed scale as their bedfellows — snowdrops.
 They're fully hardy and will offer flowers from December into March.
-These plants are happiest when situated under deciduous shrubs. but can also be a success when left to naturalise in short grass.

-8. Sort out seeds
+8. Sort out your seeds

-Start preparing seed beds this month and sowing vegetables under cover.
-Invest in seed trays, as this will make it easier when it comes to moving the fledgling plants outside.
 'Try starting with some salad veg, broad beans and summer cabbages,' says Chris Bonnett, owner of Gardening Express 'You can start these in the greenhouse in seed trays, or outside under cloches to protect the seeds.'

-As for flowers, Sarah Raven believes there’s very little that needs propagating this early in the year, but sweet peas, cobaea and snapdragons are the exceptions, 'These are all excellent container plants which benefit from having that bit longer to grow before the summer,' she says.
+As for flowers, Sarah Raven believes there’s very little that needs propagating this early in the year, but sweet peas, cobaea and snapdragons are the exceptions.
+'These are all excellent container plants which benefit from having that bit longer to grow before the summer,' she says.
 'Sowing them now ensures you have plenty of time for them to germinate and develop their roots to ensure the maximum length of flowering.'

 9. Take hardwood cuttings

-Don’t delay this last-chance February garden job, warns Annelise Brill, horticultural expert at Thompson & Morgan, as hardwood cuttings of plants such as buddleia, forsythia and philadelphus (Mock Orange) need to be taken before the sap starts to rise.
-'Hardwood cuttings aren’t hard!'
-Annelise says.
-'You don’t need a greenhouse and they can be left outside to root with just the occasional watering required.'
+Don’t delay this last-chance February garden job, warns Annelise Brill, horticultural expert at Thompson & Morgan, as hardwood cuttings of plants such as buddleia, forsythia and philadelphus (mock orange) need to be taken before the sap starts to rise.

 10. Think outside the box